tesoph/audio/testing.md

 * Chrome DevTools was used to test each page across all media query breakpoints to ensure the responsive design works as expected and there is no screen width at which there is overflow or misplaced elements.

 The following manual testing was undertaken on:
-* Desktop on the latest versions of Chrome, Firefox and Safari browsers.
+* Desktop: macOS Mojave on the latest versions of Chrome (version 79), Firefox (version 71) and Safari (version 12.1.1) browsers.
-* Mobile on the latest version of Chrome browser.
+* Tablet: ipadOS 13.3 on the latest version of Safari browser.
+* Mobile: Android version 8 on the latest versions of Chrome and Firefox browsers.

 The website has been manually tested to ensure it passes the following test cases: